ultimate271/notes/sanderson/elantris/elantris02.02.sanderson.md

 Sarene allowed herself to be pulled through one of the room’s side doors.
 “Merciful Domi,” she muttered to herself.
 “What have I gotten myself into?”

+## Serene talks to his Father through the Seon network (or something) and agrees that she should stay in spite of the untimely death
 “… And you’ll love it when the roses come in.
 I have the gardeners plant them so you can smell them without even leaning out the window.
 I wish they weren’t so big, though.”